 Health & Fitness Week

-Health and fitness week shines a spotlight on leading a healthy lifestyle.
+Health and Fitness Week shines a spotlight on leading a healthy lifestyle.
 The children participate in lots of activities throughout the week that encourage them to engage positively with health and fitness.
 An example of an activity is the ‘Healthy Swap’ Challenge-instead of spending 30 minutes using technology, the children were encouraged to spend 30 minutes engaging in an activity that contributes to their health and fitness e.g. spending time outdoors, a physical activity or preparing a healthy meal.
+Each class also participates in a workshop lead by the charity MIND to help promote healthy mental health.

 A highlight of Health and Fitness Week is our annual Sports Day!
 This is always a fantastic day where the children enjoy a range of games and races-some competitive and some fun-giving everyone the opportunity to excel.
 Many family members and past pupils also join us for the day and we always enjoy a huge school family picnic!